-This policy and its implementation will be reviewed by the Board of Management once in every school year.
+This policy and its implementation will be reviewed by the Student Support Team and the Board of Management once in every school year.
 Written notification that the review has been completed will be made available to school personnel and be readily accessible to parents/guardians and students on request and provided to the PSA.
 A record of the review and its outcome will be made available, if requested, to the patron and the Department.